 One of the highlights of being a pupil in Year 5 includes the weekly swimming lesson at Richard Dunn’s.
 Every lesson is taught by a dedicated team of swimming instructors who ensure that every child has the opportunity to be able to tread water and swim at least 25m by the end of the year.

-Mr Robinson and Mrs Blacka
+Miss Moore and Mrs Blacka